devashishlahariya9/RPFC-Drone/README.md

 3. Low Battery Warning
 4. Throttle Stick warning

-Note: The current version does not support the Auto-Level feature
+Note: The RPFC-GRC version does not support the Auto-Level feature.
+Go to main branch for Auto-Level Code.

 ### Steps to Make:
 1. Create the Schematic provided on a PCB (Refer the Image below)